-Sunil R. Hingorani, MD, PhDDr.
-Hingorani is a medical oncologist who specializes in the care of pancreas cancer patients.
-He also runs a translational research program dedicated to uncovering mechanisms of pancreas cancer formation and developing new early detection and treatment strategies.
+Dr. Hingorani is a medical oncologist who runs a translational research program dedicated to uncovering mechanisms of pancreas cancer formation and developing new early detection and treatment strategies.
 Dr. Hingorani is not currently accepting new patients.

 Our goal is to create a comprehensive care plan for the patient covering all aspects of their diagnosis, treatment, and well-being.
 Our multidisciplinary clinic is designed to bring all of the relevant expertise to the patient in one setting and at the same time to relieve the patient and their family members of the burden of trying to navigate complex healthcare systems and decisions by themselves.